garyburke888/project-1/README.md

 * When I visit this website I want to see images, hear more music and see videos of the band.
 * I want to contact the band.
-* I want to quickly see where and when the band are touring and if tickets for shows are required I want to know where to get them
+* I want to quickly see where and when the band are touring and if tickets for shows are required I want to know where to get them.
 * I want to find the bands Twitter handle (or other social media).

 <h1>FEATURES</h1>

 Each page features an identical header with logo/title and navigation menu.
 Each page also features an identical footer with social media links.

-* Header title (band logo) is the same on each page and a simple design, band title on a white background.
+* Header title (band logo) is the same on each page and a simple design, band name on a white background.
 * Navigation menu is a large coloured button style and is used to give an app feel to the website, as well as a change from the norm.
 The buttons remain the same size on all screens but change location slightly to allow them keep their presence.
 * Footer social media links are round style with a hover effect.

 The [Home](https://garyburke888.github.io/project-1/) page features an image carousel with three strong band images on rotation.
 Other than the header, this is the first thing visitors to the website will see.
+The home page also features a mailing list sign-up button.
 The Home page also has a ‘featured content’ section with three features; latest music, latest video and latest news.
 Each feature contains a snippet of information on its subject, with a ‘read more’ link to view the rest of the content.

-The [About](https://garyburke888.github.io/project-1/about.html) page features a band bio and nothing else.
+The [About](https://garyburke888.github.io/project-1/about.html) page features a band bio.

 The [Tour](https://garyburke888.github.io/project-1/tour.html) page features a table of upcoming shows.
 The information provided is the minimum needed; date, city and venue.
 There is one link at the bottom of the table to purchase tickets for upcoming events.